bahrus/trans-render/README.md

 Here the tag "section" will be removed if attributes is undefined.

 **NB:**  Be careful when using this technique.
-Once node is removed, there's no going back -- it will no longer match any css if you use trans-render updating.
-If your use if trans-render is mostly to display once, and you recreate everything from scratch when your model changes, that's fine.
-However, if you want to apply incremental updates, and need to display content conditionally, it would be better to use a [custom element for that purpose](https://github.com/bahrus/if-diff).
+Once a node is removed, there's no going back -- it will no longer match any css if you use trans-render updating.
+If your use of trans-render is mostly to display something once, and you recreate everything from scratch when your model changes, that's fine.
+However, if you want to apply incremental updates, and need to display content conditionally, it would be better to use a [custom element](https://polymer-library.polymer-project.org/3.0/docs/devguide/templates#dom-if) [for that](https://github.com/bahrus/if-diff) [purpose](https://github.com/matthewp/if-else).

 ## What does wdwsf stand for?